SocietyForArtisticResearch/rc-pandoc-help/02-views.md

 ### Content
 Within the preview you can open content to get the table of contents.
 At the bottom of the list a link to your personal profile and that of your co-authors can be found.
-To change the elements of the content list, please see the help section on [table of content](#table-of-content).
+To change the elements of the content list, please see the help section on [table of contents](#table-of-contents).

 ### Navigation
 Navigation is a (simplified) graphical map of all the exposition's content on the current weave.
 You can click on this map to jump to a certain location of the exposition page.